DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 Someone who understood this very well was the American geographer Edward Soja, who visited Amsterdam in 1990.
-During his stay in the Dutch capital, he carefully observed the legalized squats on the Spuistraat, where he was living at the time.
+During his stay in the Dutch capital, he carefully observed the squats on the Spuistraat, where he was living at the time.
 In the essay that resulted from these observations, he states that the squatters movement was more than just an occupation of abandoned offices, factories, warehouses, and some